What does 'construction operations' refer to in a contract?

 Prepare for the NICET Level 1 Highway Construction Test.
 Study with flashcards and multiple choice questions, every question includes hints and explanations.
 Ace your exam seamlessly!

-The term 'construction operations' in a contract specifically refers to the physical work performed within the project limits.
-This includes all activities and tasks that take place on-site to construct, renovate, or improve infrastructure, such as grading, paving, drainage installation, and other related construction activities.
+The term 'construction operations' in a contract encompasses the physical work performed within the limits of a project site.
+This includes the actual construction activities such as excavation, material installation, grading, paving, and any other activities that are integral to building the infrastructure specified in the contract.

 Subscribe